PatrykSzymonMlynczak/NutritionixApi/README.md

 # NutritionixApi

-Applicationn as well as my previous project DziabajApp_2.0 allows to counting calories and other macro ingerdients.
-This solution is connecting with external api of Nutritionix and after composing meal by just giving the names of the products and their quantity it summarize all meal's parameters, also saving it in database.
+Application, as well as my previous project DziabajApp_2.0, allows counting calories and other macro ingredients.
+This solution is connecting with the external API of Nutritionix and after composing the meal by just giving the names of the products and their quantity it summarizes all meal's parameters, also saving them in the database.

 #### What would I do if I would decide to continue developing the project ?
-Products are duplicating in database whenever new meal with same products is added, so I would find better conception of saving products & meals.
+Products are duplicating in the database whenever a new meal with the same products is added, so I would find a better conception of saving products & meals.

 ### Technologies used in project: